CTECH-IT/Jake-Jared-Elvis-Shopping/README.md

 Partner #2: Enter your name: Jake Blackmon
 Testing to see if this goes to GitHub

-Partner #2: Enter your name: Also Bartucz
+Partner #2: Enter your name: elvis vermilyea